BishopFox/sliver/docs/sliver-docs/pages/tutorials/md/2 - Beacons vs Sessions.md

+# This course is intented for the 1.6 version of Sliver, which is not yet published

 Sliver implants support two types of connections, sessions and beacons.

 Sessions use long-poling connections, which means they use a single TCP connection which is constantly open.
 Beacons on the other hand call back periodically, and will sleep when not active which can help keep their presence hidden.